 ORS 814.485 requires a person under 16 years of age to wear protective headgear when riding as an operator or rider of a bicycle on a roadway or on premises open to the public.
 The helmet must be labeled certifying compliance with U.S. CPSC (Consumer Product Safety Commission) standards.
 Oregon law does not specify a minimum age for when bicycle helmets are required to be worn.
 Learn more about bicycle safety, walk and bike to school day, bike lanes and laws by visiting the State of Oregon Bicyclist Safety Program.
 Tualatin offers a free Bike Registration program to help return lost or stolen bikes to their owners.

 What are the regulations for Car Safety Seats?

 Buckle up your children safely.
-For guidelines and the location of an inspection station near you, contact the National Highway Traffic Safety Administration.
-For questions about best practices recommendations, information about the Oregon Booster Law, and child safety systems call the Child Safety Seat Resource Center Clearinghouse at 1-800-772-1315.
-You can also find valuable information on the web at the Alliance for Community Traffic Safety.
+For guidelines, laws, best practices and upcoming car seat inspection events visit Oregon Impact.
 In Oregon, the relevant statute requires that infants must ride rear facing until they are one year old and twenty pounds.
 Before children can ride forward facing, they must meet both of these benchmarks.
 Once a child has reached a minimum of forty pounds they must be properly secured in a booster seat until they are eight years old or are taller than four feet nine inches.
-After a child is age eight or older, or they are at least four feet nine inches they must be secured properly with the safety belt system.
+After a child is age eight or older, or they are at least four feet nine inches they must be secured properly with the vehicle safety belt system.